 You'll be able to meet the biofouling requirements by doing one of the following (and having documentation to prove it):

-- Doing continual hull maintenance using best practices (recommended for short-stay vessels).
+- Undertaking continual hull maintenance using best practices (recommended for short-stay vessels).

-- Cleaning the vessel hull less than 30 days before arrival in New Zealand (recommended for long-stay vessels).
+- Cleaning the hull and niche areas within 30 days before arrival in New Zealand (recommended for long-stay vessels).

 - Booking an appointment for the vessel to be hauled out and cleaned by an MPI-approved treatment supplier within 24 hours of arrival (recommended for vessels coming to New Zealand for refit or repair).

-If your vessel can't meet the standard using one of the above measures, you may develop a Craft Risk Management Plan that details alternate but equivalent measures to manage biofouling.
+If your vessel can't meet the standard using one of these measures, you may develop a craft risk management plan that details alternate but equivalent measures to manage biofouling.

 Providing evidence of compliance

-Before you arrive, MPI will ask to see evidence that you've followed one of the above measures.
-Evidence must be verifiable and may include:
+Before you arrive, MPI will ask to see evidence that you've undertaken one of the 3 measures listed above.
+Evidence must be verifiable, and may include: